eellak/gsoc2019-diyrobot/README.md

 Synopsis
 --------

-With that project you can construct a modular robot, easy to use with cheap electronics parts  and 3D printed parts.
-The procedure to construct is explained detailed on the [Wiki](https://github.com/eellak/gsoc2019-diyrobot/wiki) of the project.
+With this project you can construct a modular robot, easy to use with cheap electronic parts and 3D printed parts.
+The procedure to construct the robot is explained detailed on the [Wiki](https://github.com/eellak/gsoc2019-diyrobot/wiki) of the project.
 The main procedure is:

 1. Read the wiki and choose the type of robot you want
 2. Gather all the needed electronic parts